 It is so ridiculously exciting to be posting this.
-C1ick Match is live and the profiles we have been using are now available to the public!
+C1ick Match, and what is now known as The Archetype Process, is live and the profiles we have been using are now available to the public!
 We have been working with Dustin since 2013 as a photo editor and we give a huge amount of credit for our success to the work he has done for us for so long.
 What’s really exciting is that now the products he has created are available to the public for the first time since he started developing his film profiles years ago.

 These aren’t just your regular presets either.
 With a preset, most of the adjustments are made in Lightroom so when you look at the adjustment panels most of the sliders are already moved to specific positions.
-The C1ick Match profiles are completely different.
+The Archetype Process profiles are completely different.
 Rather than using Lightrooms limited adjustment in the basic panel and HSL, most of the work is done behind the scenes.